Murad Ebrahim

-Ahod Balawag Ebrahim (/mdh/; Jawi: احد بلاوݢ ابرهیم; born May 15, 1949), better known as Al Haj Murad Ebrahim, is a Moro Filipino politician and former rebel leader who served as the first chief minister of the Bangsamoro Autonomous Region in Muslim Mindanao.
+Ahod Balawag Ebrahim (/mdh/; Jawi: احد بلاوݢ ابرهیم; born May 15, 1949), better known as Al Haj Murad Ebrahim, is a Moro Filipino politician and former rebel leader who served as the first interim chief minister of the Bangsamoro Autonomous Region in Muslim Mindanao.

 As the current chairman of the Moro Islamic Liberation Front, a Moro regionalist and Islamist armed group in the southern Philippines, Ebrahim is a key figure in the Bangsamoro Peace Process in the Philippines.

 Early life and education

 Born on 15 May 1949, Murad Ebrahim was born to an Islamic preacher.
 He lost both of his parents at a young age; his mother when he was just one year old and his father when he was 13 years old.
 He is the youngest among four children.

 Ebrahim started his elementary studies when he was seven years old and completed the six-year program in five years.
 He entered the Cotabato Public High School in Cotabato City for his high school studies in 1960.
 After graduating from high school, Ebrahim enrolled at the Mindanao State University in Marawi under a scholarship but transferred to the Notre Dame University in Cotabato City in his second year after passing the entrance examination.
 He was granted a scholarship in Notre Dame by the Commission on National Integration (CIN) and pursued a course on civil engineering.
 However he stopped his studies in his fifth and final year in college in 1970 to get more involved in the Moro movement.